-There is no specific cure or treatment for COVID-19 infection, but there are vaccines widely available.
-However, supportive care including oxygen therapy and mechanical ventilation may be needed for patients who develop severe pneumonia.
+There is no specific cure or treatment for COVID-19 infection, but vaccines are widely available.
+However, supportive care, including oxygen therapy and mechanical ventilation, may be needed for patients who develop severe pneumonia.

 As with any new infectious disease, it is important to take precautions to avoid exposure.
-Basic hygiene can prevent the spread of most infectious diseases, and can also help people avoid getting infected with COVID.
+Basic hygiene can prevent the spread of most infectious diseases and help people avoid getting infected with COVID-19.

 The goal of several states is to ensure that people are vaccinated, especially the air passengers visiting their territory.
 This is important for different travelers, whether they have the standard visitor visa or the immigrant visa.